Ayuei/screen_ssh/README.md

 # screen_ssh
-Simple script to setup an SSH through a screen
+Simple script to setup an SSH through a screen.

+## What is this for or how do I use this?
+This is a script that I use to manage a home-based screen server, I've set up a RPi Zero W to manage all my screen sessions with this script.
+This keeps all my connections persistent, even if I turn off my own computer (RPi is very low power, so I can keep it on 24/7).

 ## Installation